Historic Camden Revolutionary War Site

 British Occupied Camden South Carolina

-The location along the river also made Camden an important outpost as far as British Communications were concerned.
 If, Cornwallis was going to invade North Carolina, he would need to defend Camden at all costs.

 Prelude to The Battle of Camden- General Horatio Gates Takes Charge

-After the surrender of Charleston, the capture of strategically important towns like Camden, and the obliteration of Colonel Abraham Buford’s troops at the Battle of Waxaws on May 29th the Continental Congress appointed General Horatio Gates commander of the The Southern Army and sent him save the day.
+After the surrender of Charleston and the capture of strategically important towns like Camden followed by the obliteration of Colonel Abraham Buford’s troops at the Battle of Waxaws, the Continental Congress appointed General Horatio Gates commander of the The Patriot’s Southern Army in hopes that he could turn the tide of the war.

 The Road to the Battle of Camden